 1 Comparative figures have been restated to align with the regulatory reports as submitted to the European Central Bank (the ECB).
-2 The financial information disclosed does not represent interim financial statements under the respective GAAP / IRS.
+2 The financial information disclosed does not represent interim financial statements under the respective GAAP / IFRS.
 3 Refer to the 30 September 2021 Pillar 3 report, available under "Pillar 3 disclosures" at ubs.com/investors, for more information.
 4 Consists of positions that meet the conditions laid down in Art.
 72a-b of the Capital Requirements Regulation (CRR) II with regard to contractual, structural or legal subordination.
 5 Consists of eligible long-term debt that meets the conditions specified in 12 CFR 252.162 of the final TLAC rules.
 Total loss-absorbing capacity is the sum of tier 1 capital and eligible long-term debt.
 6 Comparative figures have been adjusted following the initial CRR II go-live to align with the regulatory reports as submitted to the ECB.
-7 In the third quarter of 2021, the LCR of UBS Switzerland AG, which is a Swiss SRB, was 143%, remaining above the prudential requirement communicated by FINMA.
-8 In the third quarter of 2021, the LCR of UBS Switzerland AG, which is a Swiss SRB, was 143%, remaining above the prudential requirement communicated by FINMA in connection with the Swiss Emergency Plan.
+7 In the third quarter of 2021, the UBS AG liquidity coverage ratio (LCR) was 183%, remaining above the prudential requirement communicated by FINMA.
+8 In the third quarter of 2021, the LCR of UBS switzerland AG, which is a Swiss SRB, was 143%, remaining above the prudential requirement communicated by FINMA in connection with the Swiss Emergency Plan.
 9 In accordance with Art.
 17h para.
-3 and 4 of the Liquidity Ordinance, UBS AG standalone is required to maintain a minimum NSFR of at least 80% without taking into account excess funding of UBS Switzerland AG, which is a Swiss Banking Act and FINMA's Banking Insolvency Ordinance authorize FINMA to modify, extinguish or convert to common equity liabilities of a bank.
+3 and 4 of the Liquidity Ordinance, UBS AG standalone is required to maintain a minimum NSFR of at least 80% without taking into account excess funding of UBS Switzerland AG and 100% after taking into account such excess funding.
+10 Refer to the "Capital, liquidity and funding, and balance sheet" section of our Annual Report 2020 for more information about the joint and several liability.
+Under certain circumstances, the Swiss Banking Act and FINMA's Banking Insolvency Ordinance authorize FINMA to modify, extinguish or convert to common equity liabilities of a bank in connection with a resolution or insolvency of such bank.